NativeScript/nativescript-googlemaps/src/README.md

 # Install `nativescript-googlemaps` plugin.

-Navigate to project folder and run `NativeScript-CLI` command `tns plugin add nativescript-googlemaps`.
+Navigate to project folder and run `NativeScript-CLI` command `tns plugin add nativescript-googlemaps`

 [This](https://github.com/NativeScript/nativescript-geolocation-demo) project can be used as an example how to use `nativescript-geolocation` and `nativescript-googlemaps` plugins.